 Additionally, a concrete fence requires far less maintenance and repairs.
 You can clean a precast concrete barrier wall by simply rinsing it with a hose.
 For stubborn stains, pressure washing is a good treatment.
 Otherwise, you can enjoy the privacy and security your barrier wall provides without having to worry about upkeep.

 You also won’t have to worry about repair services with a precast concrete wall.
-Your wall will last 50–100 years, meaning the residential fence installation is probably the only expense you’ll face in adding a precast concrete wall to your property.
+Your wall will last 50–100 years, meaning the home fence installation is probably the only expense you’ll face in adding a precast concrete wall to your property.

 Before you can begin designing a precast concrete barrier wall for your property, you’ll need to know how the relevant California laws apply to you.